prezet/prezet-web/storage/prezet/content/features/frontmatter.md

 php artisan prezet:index
 ```

 Prezet scans all markdown files in your content folder and validates their front matter against the `FrontmatterData` rules.
-If a file fails validation, you’ll see a clear error message detailing what went wrong.
+If a file fails validation, you'll see a clear error message detailing what went wrong.

 ## DocumentData vs FrontmatterData